Nicaragua's New Canal Comes at the Expense of Homes and Drinking Water

 While visiting one of the grass-roots protest meetings in the town of Balgue, on the island of Ometepe, I was told that fighting the canal is a “just cause” and “worth the taking up of arms” – if it were to come to that.
 People’s land can now be bought for a tenth of it’s original value, despite the Chinese conglomerate’s enormous budget, which is said to be around $50 billion.
 I was also told that the Chinese corporation HKND will have possible control of this canal and its affiliated projects for over 100 years and that they will be completely exempt from paying tax.

-To date, there have been more than 40 protest marches across the length of the proposed canal – that’s 172 miles.
+To date, there have been more than 40 protest marches across the length of the proposed canal – that’s 277 kilometers.
 For a country that passionately continues to honour Augusto Sandino, the leader of a revolt against the US incursion into Nicaragua in the 1920s and 30s, the fight against the canal isn’t over.
 And it may not have even really begun.

 Scroll down for more photos.